microsoft/TypeScript/doc/spec.md

 }
 ```

-the ‘foo’ function depends upon the named types ‘A’, ‘B’, and ‘C’.
-In order to export ‘foo’ it is necessary to also export ‘B’ and ‘C’ as they otherwise would not be at least as accessible as ‘foo’.
-The ‘A’ interface is already at least as accessible as ‘foo’ because it is declared in a parent module of foo’s module.
+the 'foo' function depends upon the named types 'A', 'B', and 'C'.
+In order to export 'foo' it is necessary to also export 'B' and 'C' as they otherwise would not be at least as accessible as 'foo'.
+The 'A' interface is already at least as accessible as 'foo' because it is declared in a parent module of foo's module.

 ## <a name="10.5"/>10.5 Declaration Merging

-Internal modules are “open-ended” and internal module declarations with the same qualified name relative to a common root (as defined in section [2.3](#2.3)) contribute to a single module.
+Internal modules are "open-ended" and internal module declarations with the same qualified name relative to a common root (as defined in section [2.3](#2.3)) contribute to a single module.
 For example, the following two declarations of a module outer might be located in separate source files.

 File a.ts: